-Supervision/coaching fees: I offer an initial session for a reduced fee of £40.
-This session is to see if you feel comfortable with me, as well as to talk about what you might want from supervision/coaching if you know, and to ask any questions.
-Thereafter I charge the below scale of fees; what you pay within these scales depends on your individual circumstances.
+Supervision/coaching fees: I charge £70 per session.
+I'm open to discussing concessions if needed.
+The first session is to see if you feel comfortable with me, as well as to talk about what you might want from supervision/coaching if you know, and to ask any questions.
 All sessions are 50 minutes.

 More information may also be found in the 'Supervision/Coaching' tab.

-I kindly request for payment to be made by online transfer or PayPal, and to be with me 24 hours prior to our session.
+I kindly request for payment to be made by online transfer, and to be with me within 24 hours of the session.

 If you are in severe and immediate distress, it is widely considered - and I agree - that online counselling is not suitable.
 I would suggest finding someone you can speak to face-to-face, and in case of emergency contact your GP or your local A&E.